Brooklands Museum: Jubilee events and foundation of the Brooklands Society

-Acquisition of the site and opening of the Museum
+Acquisition of the site and opening of the museum

-In 1982, the 40-acre site was bought by a tobacco company, Gallaher Ltd, which retained 10 acres for an office building but, in 1984, leased the remaining 30 acres to Elmbridge Borough Council for the purpose of founding a museum.
-Restoration of the Clubhouse and part of the track on the site began and Brooklands Museum Trust Ltd was incorporated on 12 March 1987, with Sir Peter Masefield as chairman and Morag Barton as the first Museum Director.
-In April 1989 Prince Michael of Kent became Royal Patron.
-The Museum was formally opened in 1991.
+In 1982, the land that would become the site of the future Brooklands Museum was purchased by the tobacco company, Gallaher Ltd. The company retained 10 acre for an office building, but, in 1984, leased the remaining 30 acre to Elmbridge Borough Council for the purpose of founding a museum.
+Gallaher Ltd pledged £1.5 million to restore the clubhouse, but at the same time a further 300 m section of the banked part of the track was destroyed.

-In the 2002 New Year's Honours List, Morag Barton was made a MBE in recognition of her services to the Brooklands Museum Trust.
+Restoration work began in the mid-1980s and Brooklands Museum Trust Ltd was formed in early 1987.
+The trust was formally launched on 7 June that year, for the circuit's 80th anniversary, and the first chairman was Sir Peter Masefield.
+Morag Barton was appointed the first museum director in August 1987 and reconstruction of the Members Bridge began in October 1988.
+The 1911 ticket office was relocated to the museum site the following year.

+The visitors were admitted to Brooklands Museum in the summer of 1990, but the official opening ceremony was performed by the Royal Patron, Prince Michael of Kent, on 10 April 1991.

+21st century

+The museum celebrated the centenary of the opening of the Brooklands Circuit in 2007, 100 years of aviation at Brooklands in 2008 and the Test Hill's centenary in 2009.

+The London Bus Museum moved to the purpose-built Cobham Hall on the Brooklands Museum site in August 2011.

 Museum site

 The museum is located on 30 acre of the original 1907 motor-racing circuit.
-It includes four Listed buildings: the 1907 Brooklands Automobile Racing Club Clubhouse and Members' Hill Restaurant buildings, the 1911 Flight Ticket Office, and a 1940 Bellman aircraft hangar.

-Surviving sections of the 1937 Campbell Circuit, the 1907 Finishing Straight and Members' Banking (the steepest section of the former racing circuit), the 1909 Test Hill, and a WW2 'Bofors' gun tower are all important parts of the Brooklands Scheduled Monument which was extended in 2002.
-The entire Brooklands site was designated a Conservation Area by Surrey County Council in 1989.
+It includes four listed buildings: the 1907 Brooklands Automobile Racing Club Clubhouse and Members' Hill Restaurant buildings, the 1911 Flight Ticket Office and a 1940 Bellman aircraft hangar.
+Surviving sections of the 1937 Campbell Circuit, the 1907 Finishing Straight and Members' Banking (the steepest section of the former racing circuit), the 1909 Test Hill, and a WW2 'Bofors' gun tower are part of the Brooklands Scheduled Monument which was extended in 2002.
+The entire Brooklands site was designated a Conservation Area in 1989.